andrew/ultimate-awesome/README.md

 - [awesome-drone-laws-by-country](https://github.com/brandonhimpfen/awesome-drone-laws-by-country) - A curated list of resources, databases, and official sources on drone laws, regulations, and UAV/UAS policies around the world.
 - [awesome-drone-photography-cinematography](https://github.com/brandonhimpfen/awesome-drone-photography-cinematography) - A curated list of tools, cameras, tutorials, techniques, regulations, filters, workflows, apps, and resources for drone photography and cinematography.
 - [awesome-environmental-engineering](https://github.com/brandonhimpfen/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
+- [awesome-ethereum](https://github.com/brandonhimpfen/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
+This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
 - [awesome-google-cloud-platform](https://github.com/brandonhimpfen/awesome-google-cloud-platform) - A curated list of tools, SDKs, libraries, client utilities, learning resources, templates, and ecosystem components for Google Cloud Platform (GCP).
 - [awesome-headless-cms](https://github.com/brandonhimpfen/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
 - [awesome-iot](https://github.com/brandonhimpfen/awesome-iot) - A curated list of awesome Internet of Things (IoT) frameworks, platforms, tools, libraries, and resources.